My research on ML systems efficiency spans three main areas:

 Duncan Soiffer, Steven Kolawole, Virginia Smith

-Extends agreement-based cascading to open-ended generation tasks, enabling efficient routing for language model queries without requiring additional training data or model modifications.
+routing of language model queries without requiring additional training data or model modifications.

 Steven Kolawole*, Don Dennis*, Ameet Talwalkar, Virginia Smith